Subscription Modal Banner

 • Minimum effective interest rate: 26.9% p.a.

-If you regularly shop for fashion, bags, shoes, accessories, or laptops, tablets and other electronics, the OCBC Titanium Rewards Card could prove to be highly rewarding.
+If you regularly shop for fashion, bags, shoes, accessories, laptops, tablets and other electronics, the OCBC Titanium Rewards Card could be highly rewarding.

-You can earn 10x Rewards (4 miles per S$1 spent) on these four spending categories, whether for in-store or online transactions.
+You can earn 10X Rewards Points (4 miles per S$1 spent) on these four spending categories, whether for in-store or online transactions.
+This translates to 50 OCBC$ per S$5 spend, in case you were wondering.
 Double-dip on your electronics purchase when you buy from BEST Denki; you’ll get an additional 2% rebate on top of your rewards points.

-All other retail transactions earn 1x Rewards and can only be calculated based on each block of S$5, which means you’ll have to charge at least S$5 to your card to earn points.
+All other retail transactions earn 1X Rewards Point (or 5 OCBC$ per S$5 spend).
+Considering that all transactions are calculated based on each block of S$5, which means you’ll have to charge at least S$5 to your card to earn points.
+Any denominations not falling under multiples of S$5 will be ineligible, and all amounts are rounded down to the nearest S$5 value.

 Fees and eligibility